Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-spark-job.markdown

 --class org.insightedge.examples.basic.SaveRdd \
 --conf spark.kubernetes.authenticate.driver.serviceAccountName=spark \
 --conf spark.kubernetes.container.image=gigaspaces/insightedge-enterprise:14.0-m11 \
---conf spark.insightedge.space.lookup.locator=insightedge-space-insightedge-manager-hs \
+--conf spark.insightedge.space.lookup.locator=demo-insightedge-manager-hs \
 local:///opt/gigaspaces/insightedge/examples/jars/insightedge-examples.jar

 ```

-Use the GigaSpaces CLI to query the number of objects in the `insightedge-space` data grid.
+Use the GigaSpaces CLI to query the number of objects in the `demo` data grid.
 The output should show `100,000` objects of type `org.insightedge.examples.basic.Product`.

-Port `8090` is exposed as the internal endpoint `insightedge-space-insightedge-manager-service:30890 TCP`, and should be specified as part of the `--server` option.
+Port `8090` is exposed as the internal endpoint `demo-insightedge-manager-service:30890 TCP`, and should be specified as part of the `--server` option.
 Type the following CLI command:

 ```
-../../bin/insightedge --server 192.168.99.100:30890 space info --type-stats insightedge-space
+../../bin/insightedge --server 192.168.99.100:30890 space info --type-stats demo
 ```

 #### Improved Configuration Options